 Bake for 35 minutes if using individual moulds, or 45-50 minutes for one large pudding, until the bread is crisp and deep gold.
 Remove from the oven and allow it to settle.

 Serving: Turn the moulds out carefully onto the plates.
-Serve with any remaining filling and cream, custard or vanilla ice cream.
+Serve the apple pear charlotte with any remaining filling and cream, custard or vanilla ice cream.